The Charleston Trust

 - Photos by

 Axel Hesslenberg (New Gallery images)

-The Centenary project works include a new access lane to remove vehicles from the centre of the site and increased car park facilities, the restoration of the Grade II listed historic barns to provide a new auditorium and public spaces for the activity programme, and a new exhibition centre and collections store.
-The final phase of the project will be the reconstruction of an original granary barn which will serve as an education studio.
+The Centenary project works included a new access lane to remove vehicles from the centre of the site and increased car park facilities, the restoration of the Grade II listed historic barns to provide a new auditorium and public spaces for the activity programme, and a new exhibition centre and collections store.
+The final phase of the project saw the reconstruction of an original granary barn which serves as an education studio.

 - The National Lottery Heritage Fund